Rocky Mountaineer, a luxury train through the Rocky Mountains and western Canada, is a uniquely Canadian experience. Here’s why.

 Rocky Mountaineer is proud of their locally-sourced cuisine.
 I travelled in GoldLeaf service and much of my day revolved around dining, anticipating dining, and the memories of dining while rushing by chalk-blue rivers and cappuccino-coloured mountain sheep as they stood on steep mountain cliffs.

-The Canadian West has a colourful past, and as you travel through this soul-stirring landscape you’ll also move through different eras and histories.
-From learning about the Stó:lō and St’at’imc People who settled in the Fraser Canyon after the ice age, to the site of the Last Spike, the final piece of the transcontinental railroad that connected the Pacific to the Atlantic, your Rocky Mountaineer journey is as much about time and footprints as it is about comfort and views.
+The Canadian West has a colourful past.
+As you travel through this soul-stirring landscape you’ll also move through different eras and histories.
+Learn about the Stó:lō and St’at’imc People who settled in the Fraser Canyon after the ice age.
+See the site of the Last Spike, the final piece of the transcontinental railroad that connected the Pacific to the Atlantic.
+With moments like this, your Rocky Mountaineer journey is as much about time and footprints as it is about comfort and views.

 Rocky Mountaineer, a Canada classic